The FSAs Approach to Managing the Interests of its External Scientific Advisers

 SAC Members are welcome to inform the Secretariat in advance if they may have an interest in an agenda item for an upcoming or future meeting, especially if they consider this may be a conflict.

-For Scientific Advisory Committees specifically
+For SACs specifically

 At start of any formal meeting (including sub-groups) the Chair should ask if there are any changes to the register of interests.